For Healthy Healing

-- You can expect your child to be numb and you should watch them closely.
-Kids can do a lot of damage by chewing on a numb lip, cheek, or tongue and not realize it until the anesthetic wears off.
+- You can expect your child to be numb, and you should watch them closely.
+Kids can do a lot of damage by chewing on a lip, cheek, or tongue and not realizing it until the anesthetic wears off.

 - Keep activities low key for the first 24 hours.
 No running or jumping.
 Children should sit out of gym class as well.
 Reading, computer, homework, and television are some ideas for quiet activities.

 - It is often best to give children ibuprofen or Tylenol (whatever you would normally give for a fever or headache) before the anesthetic wears off.
 This may be all the pain medicine that they need.

 - No spitting or using a straw for the first 24 hours.

 - Try to give soft foods for the first couple of days.
 Avoid hard, crunchy things and very hot things like soups.
 Yogurt, eggs, ice cream, mashed potatoes, and applesauce are some good examples of things to eat during the first 24 hours.

 - Brushing is ok, but be gentle in that area.